Cable television headend: OTN Hub

 OTN (Optical Terminal Node) hubs are usually a remote site spawning from a larger hub, located in and intended to serve rural communities and are equipped with just HFC combining equipment for a limited number of optical nodes in the community.
 An OTN's primary purpose is to extend the HFC cable plant to rural communities without having to locate on site, core network equipment such as a CMTS or video edge QAM devices.
 The OTN relies on the parent hub (where the core network equipment is actually located) to provide the video and HSD services to its area.
 An OTN is commonly a small shelter or building containing just a few equipment racks.

 Transporting Services to an OTN

-Since core network equipment (CMTS, video edge devices, core router/switches) are not located within the OTN itself, HSD and video services are multiplexed and transmitted to the OTN from the parent hub over an RF-to-fiber link.
+Since core network equipment (CMTS, video edge devices, core router/switches) are not located within the OTN itself, HSD and video services are multiplexed and transmitted to the OTN from the parent hub over a RF-to-fiber link.
 At the OTN, the individual services get de-multiplexed and connected into the OTN's forward/return combining plant for distribution to the community.
 OTNs also allow rual communities to be served with the same tier of service urban communities can receive without the cable operator having to invest large amounts of money on additional fiber construction and networking equipment for only a limited number of potential customers.